 We recognise that all children can be at risk however we acknowledge that some groups are more vulnerable.
-These can include: experience of abuse within their family; living with domestic violence; young people in care; children who go missing; children with additional needs (SEN and/or disabilities); children who identify or are perceived as LGBTQ and/or have other protected characteristics under the Equalities Act 2010.
+These can include: experience of abuse within their family; living with domestic violence; young people in care; children who go missing; children with additional needs (SEN and/or disabilities); children who identify or are perceived as LGBT and/or have other protected characteristics under the Equalities Act 2010.
 Whilst research tells us it is girls who are more frequently identified as being abused by their peers and girls are more likely to experience unwanted sexual harassment in schools, this is not confined to girls.
 Boys are less likely to report intimate relationship abuse and may display other behaviour such as antisocial behaviour.
 Boys report high levels of victimisation in areas where they are affected by gangs.
-We recognise that both boys and girls experience childon-child abuse. -Evidence shows that girls, children with special educational needs and disabilities (SEND) and LGBTQ children are at greater risk.
+We recognise that both boys and girls experience peer on peer abuse, but they do so in gendered ways.